Facing issues with this task is not something odd as in the process of writing…

 As is the case with any academic writing task, this one has to have a good structure, and your ideas must have a logical flow from one point to the next one.
 What else do you have to do?
 Above all, you must prove your credibility to the reader:

 - Only reference material that you have decided is essential, current and relevant to your argument

 - What are your audience’s expectations?
 You need to establish your authority to speak on the topic by paying close attention to that.
 What is the rhetorical purpose and genre of the document?
 What are the academic standards of your discipline?

 - Cite materials as per your discipline’s requirements – always ask yourself: what is the contribution of each citation to your argument, what does it help you achieve.

-- Present viewpoints and terminology in an impartial and comprehensive manner.
-Do not rely too heavily on outside material – use it to develop your own ideas because a simple list of external sources is not a correctly formed literature review.
+- Present viewpoints and terminology impartially and comprehensively.
+Do not rely too heavily on outside material – use it to develop your ideas because a simple list of external sources is not a correctly formed literature review.

-Now, when you understand how to write literature review and what the purpose of lit review is, there is one more useful tip to keep in minds – whenever you are writing, you always need to consider your audience and the format they expect.
+Now, when you understand how to write a literature review and what the purpose of a lit review is, there is one more useful tip to keep in mind – whenever you are writing, you always need to consider your audience and the format they expect.
 Is your audience an experienced reader?
 Are they experts on your topic, or new to the material?
-Perhaps you may need to explain the basic theories and definitions, so that the audience can assess the merits of the problem you are investigating?
+Perhaps you may need to explain the basic theories and definitions so that the audience can assess the merits of the problem you are investigating?

 How to approach it?
 Think of it as if you need to take your readers by the hand and guide them at first, so they can understand the rest of the paper without your help.
 At the end of the review, the reader should feel like he has learned something new about the topic.
 That means that your argument has shown a new perspective.

-It is important that your ideas are the center of writing.
-You only use referenced work to support your thinking and prove it is relevant and important to the subject.
+It is important that your ideas are in the center of writing.
+You only use referenced work to support your thinking and prove it is relevant and essential to the subject.